swarmee/kibana-8-training/readme.md

 # kibana-8-training

-Kibana 8 Training - based on Elastic Certified Analyst Exam Syllabus

-I have used the ```Elastic Certified Analyst Exam Prep``` syllabus as the basis for the training ([link](https://www.elastic.co/training/elastic-certified-analyst-exam)).
-So running through the videoes should place you very well to complete this certification.
+This Kibana 8 training is based on Elastic Certified Analyst Exam [syllabus](https://www.elastic.co/training/elastic-certified-analyst-exam)).
+So running through these lessons should place you very well to complete this certification.

 The basis of the training is pulled from the [elastic.co](https://www.elastic.co) website (so all the rights and praise goes to them).
 There is also a sprinkle of my own experience in the training.
 The sample data used comes straight from Wikipedia.